aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-05-02-SEA-CPanel.md

 Ctrl-Alt-Intel assess an unknown threat actor, operating from the IP address `95.111.250[.]175` has interactively attempted exploitation of CVE-2026-41940 against primarily:

 * Philipines & Laos Government/Military domains
-* MSPs & hosting providers in Philipines, USA, Canada & South Africa
+* MSPs & hosting providers

 Unlike the tradecraft discussed in our blog, this threat actor relied on open-source POCs for exploitation: